Principal Thoughts

 (more…)

 The experienced and expert engineering staff at Severud Associates is our most important asset.
-Therefore, we are proud to announce that Fortunato Orlando has been promoted to Senior Associate Principal.
-Fortunato has demonstrated a deep commitment to his profession and the firm.
+Therefore, we are proud to announce that Andrew Moss and Grace Yau have been elevated to Senior Associate and Alfredo Peña has progressed to Senior Engineer.
+All of them have demonstrated a deep commitment to their profession and the firm.

 (more…)